All Episodes

 Classification in Washington is a tool that is used to hide the truth from the American people.

-Some total of Senator Carey's comment.
+Sum total of Senator Kerry's comment.

 He abhors leaking, but boy, he's glad that she did it.